BigPolarBear1/factorization/README.md

 Update: Quickly added some bug fixes.
 Will go ahead and slowly start implementing pre-sieving values at a certain bit lenght now.
 Let me just start by pre-calculating residues and creating an interval, and then implement something more elaborate.

 Update: Quickly added a sieve interval to make the PoC a little less crappy.
 If you run the above command, using a factor base of 10_000 primes (that is 10_000 primes, not primes up to 10_000.. important distinction), it will succeed at around 3000 B-smooths.
 Which is less then half.
 Now the thing is... we can precompute numbers that factor over a small factor base within a certain range.. and then only check roots of a certain bitlength that we know will end up inside or near that range.
 That's how you factorize!
 People would have known I was right.
 Yet my life has been reduced to literally living like a fcking cockroach.
-I'm not what slander and lies they will weaponize against me when this finally gets out...
+I'm not sure what slander and lies they will weaponize against me when this finally gets out...
 I guess they are hoping by that time I'm dead and unable to speak for the truth.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>